Solid Waste Transfer Station

 - We only accept small trees (less than 6" in diameter), brush, tree trimmings and limbs in our burn pile.
 No painted or treated wood, railroad ties, creosote poles, clean wood or plywood are allowed in this pile.
 There is a seperate pile for large tree trunks and logs.

 - Metals and white goods include, but are not limited to: scrap iron, metal lawn furniture, iron, aluminum, copper and brass items, clean wire, appliances (refrigerators, dishwashers, clothes washer and dryers, deep freezers, air conditioners and humidifiers).
 Any appliance that has a compressor containing freon must have the freon recovered and tagged by a certified technician.
+NO SCAVENGING.

 - Cold ashes, such as residue from fires used for cooking and heating buildings or from fires in a trash burner.
 These ashes will be dumped onto the tipping floor, separated from the other burnables and will be inspected by the transfer station operator before being pushed into the transfer trailer.